dhoyle/splicedocs-jekyll/pages/ReleaseNotes/DBaaSRelease.md

 These limitations exist in this release, and will be removed in the near future:

 * On a JDBC connection, individual queries or actions will time out after one hour; you can run long-running queries within a Zeppelin notebook.
-* Updating of CPU, Memory, and Disk usage graphs for clusters is currently limited: the updates are happening only intermittently.

 ## Important Notes {#important-notes}

 These are important notes about issues you need to be aware of when using our Database Service:

 * The timestamps displayed in Zeppelin will be different than the timestamps you see in the Splice Machine Spark User Interface, depending upon your time zone.
-* Although Splice Machine backs up your database regularly, it does not back up your Zeppelin Notebook changes; please export your Notebooks regularly if you make changes.

 </div>
 </section>